DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 Weeks 3–4: Train reading strategies

 Practice skimming and scanning separately.
-10 minutes daily: find a specific piece of information in a text within 30 seconds.
+Daily 10 minutes: Find a specific piece of information in a text within 30 seconds.

 3